 Four things taxpayers need to know before opening an ABLE account

-Potential tax consequences, heavy recordkeeping, and complications with other government benefits could surprise some families if they’re not prepared
+Potential tax consequences, heavy recordkeeping, and complications with other government benefits could surprise some families with ABLE accounts, if they’re not prepared

 Editor’s note: The 2017 Tax Cuts and Jobs Act temporarily modified the contribution limit and added additional provisions for ABLE accounts, as noted in this article.

 Individuals with disabilities and their families often face tough choices when it comes to providing for necessary housing, health care, education and social services.
 And financially planning for the future is even more difficult.
 Families must prepare to meet the lifetime needs of an individual with a disability, while navigating the eligibility requirements of government-sponsored programs.